 Know that there are mode scales for each of the other types, including Minor Pentatonic, Minor, Harmonic Minor, and the others.
 There are seven specific modes of the Major Scale, however.

 Some of the most popular songs from every genre that existed used the Modes of the Major scales.
-These include “Stairway to Heaven” by Led Zeppelin and “Let It Be” by the Beatles.
+These include “Stairway to Heaven” by Led Zeppelin (and yes, we know you know why is Stairway to heaven the forbidden riff) and “Let It Be” by the Beatles.
 In modern times, “Army of Me” by Bjork is a popular option that uses this type of scale.
 It is a versatile consideration.
 Most who use the Modes of the Major varieties, however, are advanced guitar players.

 What are All of the Scales Guitar?